-Special hazards arising from the substrate or mixture Fire Incompatibility 44mk1 Special protective equipm ent and precautions for fire-fighters Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
-Wear breathing apparatus plus protective gloves in the event of a fire.
-Prevent, by any means available, spillage from entering drains or water courses.
-Use fire fighting procedures suitable for surrounding area.
-DO NOT approach containers suspected to be hot.
-Cool fire exposed containers with water spray from a protected location.
-If safe to do so, remove containers from path of fire.
-Equipment should be thoroughly decontaminated after use.
-Fire/Explosion Hazard Non combustible.
-Not considered a significant fire risk, however containers may burn.
-May emit poisonous fumes.May emit corrosive fumes.Decomposes on heating and produces; carbon dioxide (CO2) carbon monoxide (CO)
+Fire Incompatibility None known.
+Special protective equipment and precautions for fire-fighters ▶ Alert Fire Brigade and tell them location and nature of hazard. ▶ Wear breathing apparatus plus protective gloves in the event of a fire. ▶ Prevent, by any means available, spillage from entering drains or water courses. ▶ Use fire fighting procedures suitable for surrounding area.
+Fire Fighting ▶ DO NOT approach containers suspected to be hot.
+Cool fire exposed containers with water spray from a protected location. ▶ If safe to do so, remove containers from path of fire. ▶ Equipment should be thoroughly decontaminated after use.
+Non combustible.
+Fire/Explosion Hazard ▶ Not considered a significant fire risk, however containers may burn.

+Decomposition may produce toxic fumes of; nitrogen oxides (NOx)May emit poisonous fumes.
+May emit corrosive fumes.